plomino/PlominoDoc/docs/install.rst

 the http://pypi.python.org/ repository and deploy it in your Zope instance.

-Now you can restart your Zope instance and in your Plone site, go to *Site setup / Add-on products*.
+Now you can restart your Zope instance and in your Plone site, go to :guilabel:`Site setup` / :guilabel:`Add-on products`.

 Here you should see ``Plomino`` and ``plomino.tinymce`` in the list of installable products.
-Select them and click *Install*.
+Select them and click :guilabel:`Install`.

-Once done, Plomino is installed, so when you are in a folder, you can add a new Plomino database using the Plone *Add new...* menu.
+Once done, Plomino is installed, so when you are in a folder, you can add a new Plomino database using the Plone :guilabel:`Add new...` menu.